openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 </details>
 <details><summary><b>ONNX</b></summary>

-[ONNXRuntime](https://onnxruntime.ai/) is used as the inference engine for ONNX. \
+[ONNXRuntime](https://onnxruntime.ai/) is used as the inference engine for ONNX backend. \
-The input format of the data which is used by ONNXRuntime is following - ```Dict[str, np.ndarray]```, where the keys of the dict are names of the model inputs and the values are the numpy tensors passed to these inputs.
+The input format of the data is following - ```Dict[str, np.ndarray]```, where the keys of the dict are names of the model inputs and the values are the numpy tensors passed to these inputs.

 If you are not sure that your implementation of data transformation function is correct you can validate it by using the following code:
 ```python